infinitaslearning/systemic-ts/README.md

 The components stop function is useful for when you want to disconnect from an external service or release some other kind of resource.

-`systemic-ts` supports multiple types of components:
+`@ilpt/systemic-ts` supports multiple types of components:

 #### (A)synchronous components